 And Russians love her.
 Even during the communist monarchy-hating times, she was a national symbol to be proud of.

-7. What is Catherine the Great known for?
-Her accomplishments
+7. Catherine the Great’s accomplishments

 Catherine stabilized, strengthened, and modernized Russia.
 During her 34 year old reign she transformed the country, from its administration, territorial extent and military organization, to its educational and health systems.
 Her reign is known as Russia’s Golden Age.